Slop Articles

 For most of the history of writing, the best filter we had was that producing the thing was work.
 Sitting down to draft a few thousand words was expensive enough that, somewhere in the back of your head, you'd ask: is this worth it?
 And the act of sitting down — gathering the thought, testing it against itself, deciding to commit — was inseparable from the cost of producing the words.
 You couldn't really do one without the other.
 The production cost did the verification cost's job for you.

-It's a bit like a cryptographic proof of work — the cost is what validate the value.
+It's a bit like a cryptographic proof of work — the cost is what validates the value.

 AI flipped it.
 Production is now cheap.
 The implicit equation is eh, just generate it, what's the harm.
 The harm is that the question "is this worth saying" stops happening at all, because the cost that used to force it isn't there anymore.
 The judgment call got automated away.
 The slop is what shows up in the gap.